amolabs/docs/protocol.md

 In order to prevent [replay
-attack](https://en.wikipedia.org/wiki/Replay_attack) (in some sense, double-spending), every AMO transaction is checked for whether it is already introduced or processed in preveious blocks.
+attack](https://en.wikipedia.org/wiki/Replay_attack) (in some sense, double-spending), every AMO transaction is checked for whether it is already introduced or processed in previous blocks.
 Basic idea is that when a blockchain node sees a transaction that is already presented in the blockchain network, it immediately discards the transaction.
 Here, every transaction has a `tx hash` in Tendermint context.
 This `tx hash` is a hash of whole byte